 We enter into contracts principally through a competitive bid process.
 Our typical construction project begins with the preparation and submission of a bid to a customer.
 If selected as the successful bidder, we generally enter into a contract with the customer that provides for payment upon completion of specified work or units of work as identified in the contract.
-Although there is considerable variation in the terms of the contracts we undertake, our contracts are primarily structured as fixed-price agreements, under which we agree to do the entire project for a fixed amount, or unit-price agreements, under which we agree to do the work at a fixed price per unit of work as specified in the agreement.
-We also enter into time-and-equipment contracts under which we are paid for labor and equipment at negotiated hourly billing rates and for other expenses, including materials, as incurred, and time-and-materials contracts under which we are paid for labor at negotiated hourly billing rates and for other expenses, including materials, as incurred.
-Finally, we sometimes enter into cost-plus contracts, where we are paid for our costs plus a negotiated margin.
-On occasion, time-and-equipment, time-and-materials and cost-plus contracts require us to include a guaranteed not-to-exceed maximum price.
+Although there is considerable variation in the terms of the contracts we undertake, our contracts are primarily structured as:

+- fixed-price agreements, under which we agree to perform the entire project for a fixed amount; - unit-price agreements, under which we agree to perform the work at a fixed price per unit of work as specified in the agreement; - time-and-equipment and time-and-materials contracts, under which we agree to perform the work at negotiated hourly billing rates for labor and equipment and for other expenses, including materials, as incurred at rates agreed to in the contract; and - · cost-plus contracts, where we are paid for our costs plus a negotiated margin.

+On occasion, time-and-equipment, time-and-materials, cost-plus and shared savings contracts require us to include a guaranteed not-to-exceed maximum price.

-Fixed-price and unit-price contracts typically have the highest potential margins; however, they hold a greater risk in terms of profitability because cost overruns may not be recoverable.
+Fixed-price and unit-price contracts typically have higher potential margins; however, they hold a greater risk in terms of profitability because cost overruns may not be recoverable.
 Time-and-equipment, time-and-materials and cost-plus contracts have less margin upside, but generally have a lower risk of cost overruns.
 Work in our T&D segment is generally completed under fixed-price, time-and-materials, time-and-equipment, unit-price and cost-plus agreements.
-C&I work is typically performed under fixed-price, time-and-materials, cost-plus, and unit-price agreements.
-Fixed-price contracts accounted for 43.5%, of total revenue for the year ended December 31, 2017, including 31.4%, of our total revenue for our T&D segment and 63.7%, of our total revenue for our C&I segment.
+Work in our C&I segment is typically performed under fixed-price, time-and-materials, cost-plus, and unit-price agreements.
+Fixed-price contracts accounted for 53.2% of total revenue for the year ended December 31, 2018, including 40.5% of our total revenue for our T&D segment and 71.0% of our total revenue for our C&I segment.

-Our EPC contracts are typically fixed-price.
+Our EPC contracts are typically fixed-price and may be entered into through joint ventures.
 We may act as the prime contractor for an EPC project where we perform the procurement and construction functions but use a subcontractor to perform the engineering component, or we may use a subcontractor for both engineering and procurement functions.
-We may also act as a subcontractor on an EPC project to an engineering or construction management firm.
+We may also act as a subcontractor on an EPC project to an engineering firm or general contractor.
 When acting as a subcontractor for an EPC project, we typically provide construction services only, although we may also perform both the construction and procurement functions.

 Our T&D segment also provides services under MSAs that cover maintenance, upgrade and extension services, as well as new construction.
 Work performed under MSAs is typically billed on a unit-price, time-and-materials or time-and-equipment basis.
 MSAs are typically one to three years in duration; however, most of our contracts, including MSAs, may be terminated by our customers on short notice, typically 30 to 90 days, even if we are not in default under the contract.
-Under MSAs, customers generally agree to use us for certain services in a specified geographic region.
-Most MSA customers have no obligation to assign specific volumes of work to us and are not required to use us exclusively, although in some cases they are subject to our right of first refusal.
+Under MSAs, customers generally agree to contract with us for certain services in a specified geographic region.
+A majority of our MSAs do not include obligations to assign specific volumes of work to us nor do they grant us exclusivity, although in some cases certain work under the MSA may be subject to our right of first refusal.
 Many of our contracts, including MSAs, are open to public bid at expiration and generally attract numerous bidders.